 Does ADHD medication lead to addiction?

+A big concern about ADHD medication is the worry that kids who take them will be at higher risk for substance abuse when they are older.
+But several studies have shown no correlation.
+The most recent research showed that while teens and young adults with ADHD are at higher risk for substance abuse than other kids, treating them with stimulant medications neither increases nor reduces the risk.
+What the new study shows is that the risk is linked to the disorder, not to the treatment.
 The National Institute on Drug Abuse notes that addiction is a risk when these stimulants are abused, that is, taken in doses and via routes other than those prescribed (ie they are crushed and snorted or injected).
 Then they produce euphoria and, as a result, increasing the risk of addiction.
 Hence a history of substance abuse would be an important factor when considering whether a teenager is a good candidate for ADHD medication.